Category Archives: New Jersey

 Video: Lots and Lands for Sale

-Residential Lots for Sale in 7934 Gladstone NJ
+Residential Lots for Sale in 7407 Elmwood Park NJ

 How Much Should One Pay for a Lot?

 How much can we afford to pay for a lot?
-Don’t buy a cheap lot for an expensive house in 7934 Gladstone.
+Don’t buy a cheap lot for an expensive house in 7407 Elmwood Park.
 If the lot costs about one fourth as much as the house, you won’t go far wrong.
 Much depends on what you consider important.
 If your finances are so limited that you must build a very inexpensive house, by all means find a cheap lot.

 On the other hand, an unusually large lot, with a perfect view and close to where you want to live, might be worth half as much as the house, or even more, if you can manage the financing.